Need copies of your health records? Know your rights

 Additionally, it’s important to remember that providers have the right to charge fees for the supplies and labor of copying and sharing records.
 However, these fees, which must be reasonable, can’t cover the search and retrieval of records.

-To facilitate more timely medical decisions and treatment, it may help to maintain a universal medical record that incorporates all of your medical records from multiple providers.
+To facilitate more timely medical decisions and treatment, it may help to maintain a curated medical record that incorporates all of your medical records from multiple providers.
 Your personal health advisor can work with you to collect, aggregate, and review these records to ensure that your medical history is complete and readily accessible when needed.